jimmaciejewski/firmwarefinder/README.md

 ### Management Command _check_for_firmware_updates_

-1. Used to check if there are any updates on firmwares
-2. For hotfixes, it does the same steps as _get_hotfix_firmware_ then checks that we already have seen these.
-3. Checks individual pages like _get_amx_product_pages_ then checks that we already have the firmware.
+1. Uses Sharepoint api to pull https://help.harmanpro.com/docs?t=Hotfix%20firmware
+2. Only checks firmwares named AMX
+3. Adds versions for firmwares listed under Downloads, including links

+4. Goes to every Product in the database
+5. Goes to the specific Product page https://www.amx.com/en/products/nx-1200
+6. Looks for the "Firmware" section
+7. Creates a Firmware Version for each firmware found, setting the firmware name, and download link
+8. Looks for the "Specifications" section
+9. Attempts to extract the FG Numbers, and create an FG number for each found.
+10. Associates the Product with these FG Numbers
+11. Adds and associated names found to the Product

-4. If we find the existing firmware, we update the _last_seen_
+12. If we find the existing firmware, we update the _last_seen_
-5. If we don't find the firmware, we create a new version and send an email to subscribers
+13. If we don't find the firmware, we create a new version and send an email to subscribers